nielsvm/acquia_purge/README.txt

 ================================================================================
-The Acquia Purge module fills in the gap for customers hosting on Acquia Cloud products such as Acquia Dev Cloud and Acquia Managed Cloud that are in need of an effective active purging solution for their site.
+The Acquia Purge module fills in the gap for customers hosting on Acquia Cloud products such as Acquia Dev Cloud and Acquia Managed Cloud that are in need of an effective proactive purging solution for their site.
 This module offers a turn-key experience in the sense that it automatically purges your content upon content updates and creation without any necessary technical configuration.